ataylor89/rsa/README.md

 ## Design

 The project is organized into many modules.

-A Python file is a module.
+(A module is a Python file.)

-Below we describe each module in detail.
+We describe each module in detail below.

 Module | Description
 ------ | -----------